5 Signs Your Relationship Has Money Troubles

 4. One of You Pays Way More Often

-You don’t have to split bills 50/50 all the time (if your incomes are wildly different, a 50/50 arrangement might not make sense).
+You don’t have to split bills 50/50 all the time—in fact, if your incomes are wildly different, a 50/50 arrangement might not make sense.
 And you don't have to diligently track of who paid for what, down to the dollar.

-5. You Can't Talk Money Without Someone Getting Angry
+5. You Can't Talk Money Without Getting Angry

 Money is a big part of sharing your life with someone, and if you can't discuss it with each other, you're bound for trouble.
 How else will you be able to work toward joint financial goals, or identify what those goals are in the first place if you're not open to talking about it?

-In this case, seeking professional help might be your best bet for developing a better relationship not just between yourselves, but with your finances.
+In this case, seeking professional help might be your best bet for developing a better relationship with your finances and ultimately, with each other.